AI Therapeutics is now OrphAI Therapeutics

 LAM-001 is a proprietary dry powder inhaled formulation of sirolimus, also known as rapamycin.
 Oral sirolimus was first approved in 1999 as a treatment for kidney transplant rejection.
 While there is evidence of rapamycin activity in several lung diseases, its known systemic side effects have limited its use in these indications.

 LAM-001 is designed to deliver therapeutic doses of rapamycin directly to the lungs without the systemic exposures and concomitant toxicity seen with oral dosing, thus leading to a potentially safer and more acceptable treatment.
 This safety profile is supported by data from both animal and early human clinical trials.
-OrphAI Therapeutics has initiated clinical studies of LAM-001 in the rare lung diseases Pulmonary Arterial Hypertension (PAH) and Bronchiolitis Obliterans Syndrome (BOS) and is planning studies in Pulmonary Sarcoidosis.
+OrphAI Therapeutics has initiated clinical studies of LAM-001 in the rare lung diseases Pulmonary Hypertension (PH) and Bronchiolitis Obliterans Syndrome (BOS).

 Rapamycin is an inhibitor of the protein kinase mTOR (mammalian target of rapamycin). mTOR is found in two complexes within cells: mTORC1 and mTORC2.
 Rapamycin forms a complex with FKBP12 (FK Binding Protein-12) that can inhibit mTOR when part of an mTORC1 complex.
 Activation of mTORC1 in response to growth factors, nutrient and oxidative stress regulates protein synthesis through phosphorylation of the ribosomal protein S6 which contributes to its proliferative effects in immune and non-immune cells1,2.
 Consequently, through the inhibition of mTOR, rapamycin has both immunosuppressive and anti-proliferative effects that contribute to its potential in several lung indications.